-DATE: December 10, 2009
+DATE: January 8, 2010

-FROM: Richard S. Foster Chief Actuary
+FROM: Richard S. Foster

+Chief Actuary

-SUBJECT: Estimated Financial Effects of the "Patient Protection and Affordable Care Act of 2009," as Proposed by the Senate Majority Leader on November 18, 2009
+SUBJECT: Estimated Financial Effects of the "Patient Protection and Affordable Care Act,"

+as Passed by the Senate on December 24, 2009

 The Office of the Actuary has prepared this memorandum in our longstanding capacity as an independent technical advisor to both the Administration and the Congress.
 The costs, savings, and coverage impacts shown herein represent our best estimates for the Patient Protection and Affordable Care Act.
 We offer this analysis in the hope that it will be of interest and value to policy makers as they develop and debate national health care reforms.
 The statements, estimates, and other information provided in this memorandum are those of the Office of the Actuary and do not represent an official position of the Department of Health & Human Services or the Administration.